Kathryn Vonderau

 For the next three seasons, Vonderau divided her playing time with the Muskegon Lassies (1947), Chicago Colleens (1948) and Peoria Redwings (1948–1949).
 She suffered a knee injury in 1948 while playing for Peoria, which somewhat limited her playing time for the rest of her career.

 Vonderau returned to the Daisies in 1950, playing for them through 1952, when she helped Fort Wayne win the pennant.
 She was then sent to the Muskegon Belles in 1953, her last year in the circuit.
 Her most productive season came in 1951, when she posted career numbers with a .221 batting average, 32 runs batted in and 24 runs scored.
 She also gained a spot in the 1953 All-Star Team.

 Following her baseball career, Vondearau had a teaching career at all academic levels from elementary through university as a Health, Physical Education and Recreation educator.
-Her academic honors include bachelor's and master's degrees from Indiana University and a doctorate from University of Iowa.
+Her academic honors include bachelor's and master's degrees from Indiana University Bloomington and a doctorate from University of Iowa.
 She retired from the University of Wisconsin–Whitewater in 1988.

 She is included in Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honor the entire All-American Girls Professional Baseball League rather than individual baseball personalities.
 She also gained induction into the Wisconsin–Whitewater Hall of Fame in 1996.

 Vonderau died on August 10, 2022.